bryanliu01/Dynamic-Frontend-Project/README.md

 This project applies the knowledge of HTML, CSS, and Javascript alongside the React.js framework.

+This project places heavy emphasis on responsive design and should be fit for a wide range of devices from mobile phones to 4k monitors.

 Please ensure you have the standard range of node_modules installed in your directory.

 If there is an error with the node_modules folder where there are missing imports,run the following commands to import the icons used in this project: